upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/OpenModelica.rst

 ^^^^^^^^^^^^

 In the default example "network", no power losses in the inverters or filters are included.
-For the latter they can be added by using parts out of the "filter" package instead of the "ideal\_filter" package.
+For the latter they can be added by using parts out of the "Filter.LossesFilter" package instead of the "Filter.IdealFilter" package.
 Due to a big increase of components and equations in the ODE-system, the simulation time will increase.
 For modeling losses inside the power electronic converters, adding a model in the Python interface scripts is recommending.
 Integrating, e.g switching losses, directly in the OpenModelia model will